Tandy474/EA_Hybrid_Quiz/README.md

 _Accessibility Requirements Table 2_
 + These choices support inclusive use by EA staff and delivery partners with diverse needs.
+Accessible requirements ensure that the quiz can be used by all EA staff, including thoose with diverse needs.
+High contrast colours and readable fonts supports visual clarity (AR1), text is clear and easy to understand (AR4), and error messages are supportive(AR5).
+These requirements align quiz with EA accessibility expectations and UK Governement accessible standards.

 ### Non-Functional Requirements